• Skip to primary navigation

 4 - Sustainability and Environmental Impact

-The sustainability and environmental impact of consuming Rockfish vs Cod is a crucial factor to consider while making a choice.
+The sustainability and environmental impact of consuming Rockfish vs Cod is a important factor to consider while making a choice.

 Both types of fish have different environmental impacts, so it's important to choose wisely.

-Harvesting certain species can lead to overfishing, damage to marine ecosystems and disruption of the food chain.
+Harvesting certain species can lead to overfishing, damage to marine systems and disruption of the food chain.

 On the other hand, well-managed fisheries ensure sustainable harvest and safeguard the environment for future generations.